andriesfc/my-zsh/README.md

 ## A note on dependencies

-The following must be installed for these scripts to work as it:
+The following must be installed for these scripts to work as is:

 1. Android SDK
 2. Python 3